python-trio/trio/docs/source/reference-hazmat.rst

 an appropriate method.
 The tutorial has :ref:`a simple example of using this for tracing <tutorial-instrument-example>`.

-Since this hooks into trio at a rather low level, you do have to be careful.
+Since this hooks into Trio at a rather low level, you do have to be careful.
 The callbacks are run synchronously, and in many cases if they error out then there isn't any plausible way to propagate this exception (for instance, we might be deep in the guts of the exception